Wild greens simmered with coconut milk, garlic, tumeric, ginger, spices and hot chilis topped with fried paneer cheese? Please, and thank you.

-Whenever I make something out of my wheelhouse, like last year when I made a video on cooking Nigerian goat pepper soup, I take a look at a lot of different recipes, identify similarities, ditch what I don’t like and go from there.
+Whenever I make something out of my wheelhouse I take a look at a lot of different recipes, identify similarities, ditch what I don't like and go from there.

 Versions with pureed greens